 You’re British, an American expat, or a world traveller, and you have a story you want to tell…

-If you want to get straight to the point, fill out the quick and easy form below and I’ll be in touch to schedule our consultation (or you can reach out to me after taking just a minute to fill out the form)…
+If you want to get straight to the point, fill out the quick and easy form below and I’ll be in touch to schedule our free consultation (or you can reach out to me after taking just a quick minute to fill out the form)…

 Your story could be how you rose from childhood poverty and juvenile crime in the Burngreave ghetto in Sheffield, to become a highly successful IT expert who, like Paul Crow, now manages cyber-disaster scenarios for whole cities.
 Paul contacted me and together we wrote his compelling memoir, “Lift Up Your Head,” which will soon tour across England.